 So, what is quinoa?

 Quinoa is a flowering plant, grown as a crop for its edible seeds.
-The healthy and unique nutritional profile of these seeds have made this ingredient earn its Superfood reputation.
+The healthy and unique nutritional profile of these seeds has made this ingredient earn its Superfood reputation.

-The introduction of quinoa in dog food is fairly recent and mainly driven by the quest in developing products that steer away from corn, wheat and soy - the starches that go in most kibble for dogs and whose nutritional benefits for dogs have been questioned in recent years.
+The introduction of quinoa in dog food is fairly recent and mainly driven by the quest to develop products that steer away from corn, wheat, and soy - the starches that go in most kibble for dogs and whose nutritional benefits for dogs have been questioned in recent years.